Palmatine

 Palmatine is a protoberberine alkaloid found in several plants including Coptis chinensis (Rhizoma coptidis, chinese goldthread), Corydalis yanhusuo, Tinospora cordifolia (gurjo, heart-leaved moonseed), Tinospora sagittata, Phellodendron amurense (amur cork tree), and Stephania yunnanensis.

 It is the major component of the protoberberine extract from Enantia chlorantha.

 It has been studied for its potential use in the treatment of jaundice, dysentery, hypertension, inflammation, and liver-related diseases.
 This compound also has weak in vitro activity against flavivirus.

+Biosynthesis

+The biosynthesis of palmatine starts with tyrosine and proceeds via (S)-reticuline in a pathway leading to benzylisoquinoline alkaloids.
+The final step is catalysed by the enzyme tetrahydroberberine oxidase, which oxidises tetrahydropalmatine:

+Alternatively, a methylation reaction catalysed by columbamine O-methyltransferase produces palmatine from columbamine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM).
+This enzyme was characterised from Berberis wilsoniae.

+Metabolism

+In Corydalis cava, palmatine is converted to corydaline by the enzyme corydaline synthase.
+The methyl group comes from SAM and the reaction also requires nicotinamide adenine dinucleotide phosphate (NADPH).

 Pharmacology

 Neuroprotective activity

-Palmatine can be used to treat Alzheimer's disease, mainly by inhibiting the activity of acetylcholinesterase (AChE), butyrylcholinesterase (BChE) and neuraminidase-1 (NA-1).
-It was found, that the positively charged nitrogen on palmatine binds in the gorge of active sire of AChE.
+Palmatine is an inhibitor of acetylcholinesterase (AChE), butyrylcholinesterase (BChE) and neuraminidase-1 (NA-1), and has potential applications in the therapy of Alzheimer's disease.
+It was found that the positively charged nitrogen on palmatine binds in the gorge of active sire of AChE.

 Research show that palmatine had antidepressant effect.
 It was achieved by regulating brain catalase levels, monoamine oxidase-A (MAO-A) activity, lipid peroxidation, plasma nitrite and corticosterone levels.